Melbourne CBD - East

 What is the weighted average housing cost based on tenure mix in the Melbourne CBD - East SA2?

-Considering the housing occupancy patterns, the weighted average monthly housing cost is approximately $1,400.
+Given the tenure profile of the area, the weighted average monthly housing cost is approximately $1,400.
 This accounts for outright owners paying no housing costs, mortgage holders paying $1,770/month, and renters paying $1,624/month.

 How affordable is housing in the Melbourne CBD - East SA2 relative to local incomes?